The KJV Audio Bible

 Sunday Apr 20, 2025

 Genesis 14 is an account of a regional war and Abram's rescue of his nephew Lot.

-Here's what happens:
+Four kings waged war against five kings from the region of Sodom and Gomorrah.
 The five kings had been subject to Chedorlaomer for 12 years but rebelled in the thirteenth year.
-In the fourteenth year, Chedorlaomer and his allies attack and defeat several peoples in the region before confronting the five kings in the Valley of Siddim.
+In the fourteenth year, Chedorlaomer and his allies attacked and defeated several peoples in the region before confronting the five kings in the Valley of Siddim.

-The kings of Sodom and Gomorrah flee and fall into tar pits, while the rest escape to the hills.
-The victorious four kings plunder Sodom and Gomorrah, taking their possessions and food supplies.
+The kings of Sodom and Gomorrah fled and fell into tar pits, while the rest escaped to the hills.
+The victorious four kings plundered Sodom and Gomorrah, taking their possessions and food supplies.
+Lot, Abram's nephew who was living in Sodom, was captured along with his possessions.

-After Abram's victory, two significant encounters occur:
+After Abram's victory, two significant encounters occurred:

 Genesis 15